Error-418-SWE/Documenti/2 - RTB/Documentazione esterna/Analisi dei Requisiti/Analisi dei Requisiti.typ

 // - textual or graphical methods can be used to show the different functions and their relationships.
 //Such a diagram is not intended to show a design of a product, but simply shows the logical relationships among variables.

-Il progetto sarà caratterizzato da:
+Il prodotto sarà caratterizzato da:
 - *ambiente*:
   - l'interno di un magazzino, di forma quadrata o rettangolare delimitato sui quattro lati che rappresenta il reale magazzino su cui deve operare l'addetto;
   - caratterizzato da una griglia (o grid) a terra che permette all'utente di collocare gli oggetti nell'ambiente con maggiore o minore precisione a seconda delle esigenze;